mehulagg/gitlab/doc/operations/incident_management/oncall_schedules.md

 ## Schedules

-Set-up an on-call schedule for your team to add rotations to.
+Set up an on-call schedule for your team to add rotations to.

 Follow these steps to create a schedule: